speediedan/finetuning-scheduler/docs/source/advanced/lr_scheduler_reinitialization.rst

     introspected/simulated in the current :class:`~finetuning_scheduler.fts.FinetuningScheduler` version.

 Note that specifying LR scheduler reinitialization configurations is only supported for phases >= ``1``.
-This is because for finetuning phase ``0``, the LR scheduler configuration will be the scheduler that you initiate your training session with, usually via the ``configure_optimizer`` method of :external+pl:class:`~pytorch_lightning.core.module.LightningModule`.
+This is because for fine-tuning phase ``0``, the LR scheduler configuration will be the scheduler that you initiate your training session with, usually via the ``configure_optimizer`` method of :external+pl:class:`~pytorch_lightning.core.module.LightningModule`.

 .. tip::